joemoose/dungeoneers.d20/docs/play.md

 When you describe your character doing something risky with an interesting but uncertain outcome, the GM may ask you to make an **attribute check**.
 The GM will describe possible complications to help in your decision-making.

 Roll a **d20** and compare the result to the applicable attribute score.
-If the result is **less than or equal to** the attribute score, your character **succeeds** and suffers no complications.
+If the result is **less than or equal to** the attribute score, your character **succeeds** at their action and suffers no complications.
 If the result **exceeds the score**, your character **fails** and suffers the outcome described by the GM.

 ### Using Attributes

-Your character is a determined, resourceful adventurer, capable of almost anything.
-So when the outcome is risky, and the GM calls for an attribute check, how do we determine which attribute to roll against?
+Your character is a determined, resourceful adventurer, capable of trying almost anything.
+So when the outcome of an action is risky, and the GM calls for an attribute check, how do we determine which attribute to roll against?

 Your description of the action determines the applicable attribute.
 Consider a locked castle door—how do you pass through it?
 If you break out a crowbar and try to force it open, that’s a STR check.
 If you use a lock pick to unlock the door, that’s a DEX check.
 If you want to bribe a guard to open it, that’s a WIL check.